As a UWW student, here's what you will need to do to graduate with your bachelor's degree from UMass Amherst.

 complete UWW major requirements.

 Of the 120 credits needed to earn your bachelor's degree, at least 45 need to be in your area of study (15 of those 45 credits need to be what are called "upper level" credits).
 They can be transfer or residency credits- it doesn't matter.
 And the great thing is that these 45 credits do not have to just come from classes.
-They may also come from your work and life experience, and professional or military trainings.
+They may also come from your prior learning portfolio and relevant professional and military trainings and certifications.

 maintain a minimum 2.0 cumulative grade point average.